-If you or someone you know has been injured by a toxic chemical exposure, you could be entitled to compensation for your injuries.
+If you or someone you know has been injured by a toxic chemical exposure or an accident at a chemical plant, you could be entitled to compensation for your injuries.
 Please use the links below for more information regarding toxic substance issues on our website.

 - Auto Mechanics